FalaahArifKhan/fairness-variance/docs/api/analyzers/AbstractSubgroupsAnalyzer.md

 ???- note "compute_subgroups_metrics"

-    Compute metrics for each subgroup in self.test_groups using _compute_metrics method.
+    Compute metrics for each subgroup in self.test_protected_groups using _compute_metrics method.

-    Returns a dictionary where keys are subgroup names, and values are subgroup metrics.
+    Return a dictionary where keys are subgroup names, and values are subgroup metrics.

     **Parameters**